 Travel Oregon has released their own unique version of The Oregon Trail game, and we’re pretty excited about it.

-Travel Oregon: The Game is a fun little throwback that’s packed with inspiration for a road trip across Oregon.
+Travel Oregon: The Game is a fun little Oregon Trail throwback that’s packed with inspiration for a road trip across the state.
 But where will you camp along the way?

 Obviously, we’ve got your covered.

-Top Oregon Campgrounds Along Travel Oregon: The Game
+Top Oregon Trail Inspired Campgrounds Along Travel Oregon: The Game

 Stock up on kombucha, craft beer, and tire chains.
 We’ve combed through Travel Oregon: The Game to offer camping recommendations for many of the destinations featured along the way.

-Ready for an Oregon road trip + camping?
+Ready for an Oregon Trail road trip + camping?
 Let’s do it!

 You won’t find designated campgrounds in the city, but you will find plenty of places to stock up on camping gear.
 Visit Next Adventure for new and used backpacks and tents, then pop-in next door to Andy and Bax, an army surplus store that has steals on sports equipment, outerwear, and warm wool blankets.